 All students majoring in Human Centered Design & Engineering are required to have a laptop they can use in classes and for their studies.
-See the Laptop Policy webpage for information about laptop specifications, and find many free or low cost software resources on the Technical Coursework and Software webpage.
+See the Computing & Technology Resources page for information about laptop specifications and many free or low-cost software resources.

 Variable Credit Registration Policy

-Students may take no more than 8 credits of variable credit that can be counted towards their degree.
-Variable credit courses include HCDE 496 and HCDE 499.
-More information about this and other policies is available on the Variable Credit page.
+Students may count no more than 10 credits combined of HCDE 496 or HCDE 499 towards their HCDE major requirements.
+More information is available on the Variable Credit Registration Policy page.

 Undergraduate Continuation Policy